adibirzu/oci-scheduled-report-automation/README.md

 **Built with ❤️ for the OCI community**

-For more OCI automation examples and best practices, visit [Learn OCI](https://learnoci.cloud/).
+For more OCI  examples, ideas and best practices, visit [Learn OCI](https://learnoci.cloud/).